Bakeyah Nelson, Ph.D.

 – Founder, Community Health Collaborative Consulting

-Bakeyah S. Nelson, PhD, has a diverse backgroundin public health and public policy and has been working to reduce environmental inequities where people live, work, learn, and play in Houston communities since 2009.
+Bakeyah S. Nelson, PhD, has a diverse background in public health and public policy and has been working to reduce environmental inequities where people live, work, learn, and play in Houston communities since 2009.
 She has written in a variety of publications and presented about community conditions, environmental (in)justice, health (in)equity, and the need to accelerate efforts to improve community health, particularly among children, and communities of color and low-wealth.

 Dr. Nelson has served on a number of committees aimed at improving community and environmental health including but not limited to the Executive Committee of the Houston-Galveston Area Council’s Regional Air Quality Planning Advisory Committee, the African American Health Coalition, and the National Association of County and City Health Officials (NACCHO) Environmental Health Committee.

 Dr. Nelson was recently honored as one of the Texas Organizing Project’s 2018 Community Champions.
-She is a current Fellow of Class XLVI of the American Leadership Forum and has been selected as one of the Aspen Institute’s Health Scholars for the 2019 Aspen Ideas Festival.
+She is a Senior Fellow of Class XLVI of the American Leadership Forum and was selected as one of the Aspen Institute’s Health Scholars for the 2019 Aspen Ideas Festival.
 In 2012, she was selected for the University of California, San Francisco’s Program on Reproductive Health and the Environment Reach the Decision Makers Fellowship, which trains scientists, community members, clinicians and public health professionals to effectively promote science and health-based policies.
 Later in 2012, she was a recipient of the National Association of County & City Health Officials (NACCHO) Model Practice Award for demonstrating exemplary leadership to advance environmental justice and public health.

 Dr. Nelson’s doctorate in public policy, master’s in applied sociology and bachelor’s degree in psychology all come from the University of Maryland, Baltimore County.